wechto/paper/README.md

   :ear: [Stochastic Latent Actor-Critic: Deep Reinforcement Learning with a Latent Variable Model](https://arxiv.org/pdf/1907.00953.pdf) :volcano: :boom:  ​ ​

   The main contribution of this work is a novel and principled approach that integrates learning stochastic sequential models and RL into a single method, performing RL in the model’s learned latent space.
 By **formalizing the problem as a control as inference problem within a POMDP**, we show that variational inference leads to the objective of our SLAC algorithm.

+  :ear: [On the Design of Variational RL Algorithms](https://joelouismarino.github.io/files/papers/2019/variational_rl/neurips_workshop_paper.pdf) :+1: :+1:  Good **design choices**. :sweat_drops:  ​

+  Identify several settings that have not yet been fully explored, and we discuss general directions for improving these algorithms: VI details; (non-)Parametric; Uniform/Learned Prior.

    ​